apisyouwonthate/api-glossary/README.md

 ## OAS

-This is just shorthand for the [OpenAPI Specification[(#openapi)], which is [Markdown files on the internet](https://github.com/OAI/OpenAPI-Specification/tree/master/versions) defining how each version of OpenAPI should work.
+This is just shorthand for the [OpenAPI Specification](#openapi), which is [Markdown files on the internet](https://github.com/OAI/OpenAPI-Specification/tree/master/versions) defining how each version of OpenAPI should work.

 ## OpenAPI